Prozi/detect-collisions/README.md

 }
 ```

+> **Note:** Skipping the broad-phase search is not recommended.
+When testing for collisions against large numbers of bodies, performing a broad-phase search using a BVH is _much_ more efficient.

 <a name="anchor-step-5"></a>

 ## 5. Getting Detailed Collision Information

 There is often a need for detailed information about a collision in order to react to it appropriately.
-This information is stored using a `Response` object. `Response` objects have several properties set on them when a collision occurs, all of which are described in the [documentation](https://prozi.github.io/detect-collisions/).
+This information is stored inside `system.response` object.
+The `SAT.Response` ([documentation](https://github.com/jriecken/sat-js#satresponse)) object has several properties set on them when a collision occurs:

-For convenience, there are several ways to create a `Response` object. `Response` objects do not belong to any particular collision system, so any of the following methods for creating one can be used interchangeably.
-This also means the same `Response` object can be used for collisions across multiple systems.

-> **Note:** It is highly recommended that `Response` objects be recycled when performing multiple collision tests in order to save memory.
-You can access the last response from `system.response`.
+- `a` - The first object in the collision.
+- `b` - The second object in the collison.
+- `overlap` - Magnitude of the overlap on the shortest colliding axis.
+- `overlapN` - The shortest colliding axis (unit-vector)
+- `overlapV` - The overlap vector (i.e. overlapN.scale(overlap, overlap)).
+If this vector is subtracted from the position of a, a and b will no longer be colliding.
+- `aInB` - Whether the first object is completely inside the second.
+- `bInA` - Whether the second object is completely inside the first.

 <a name="anchor-step-6"></a>